NCBI-Hackathons/TheVariantExpress/README.md

 - `--reads`: Path to directory of FASTQ files (Single and/or pair reads)
 - `--email`: Email address to send notifications and results
 - `--output`: Name of output directory
-- `--trascriptome`: Transcriptome used for reads mapping
+- `--transcriptome`: Transcriptome used for reads mapping

 # Software Workflow Diagram